starogre/Chess-with-Friends/dev/0-FAST-README.md

 You're good to go now

-`exit` while inside contianer will take you out of container `./02-enter.sh` while on WSL Ubuntu takes you back into container (assuming you did not delete/remove container, in which case re-run `./01-build.sh` then `./02-enter.sh`
+`exit` while inside contianer will take you out of container `./02-enter.sh` while on WSL Ubuntu takes you back into container (assuming you did not delete/remove container image, in which case re-run `./01-build.sh` then `./02-enter.sh`

 `./00-docker-install-ubuntu.sh` only needs to be run once on Host Machine WSL `./01-build.sh` only needs to be run if you remove the docker image (does not need to be re-ran if `exit` from inside container)